Transport and the Hydrogen Economy

 Meanwhile, a significant increase in electricity demand is likely due to wider adoption of plug-in hybrid and full electric cars.
 Charging the batteries of these from mains power will be cheaper than using any internal combustion engines.
-This demand is imminent, and well within the planning horizons for new generating plants.
+This demand is becoming significant, and well within the planning horizons for new generating plants.

 see US National Renewable Energy Laboratory information and http://www.h2data.de/ for hydrogen data.